kammitama5/kammitama5.github.io/_posts/2018-1-27-Saturday-January-27th.md

   community is part of the reason I got into programming in the first place.
 They're a sister organization of my Hackerspace, and I try to support them when I can.
 - Also, they taught me a *lot* of the little bit I know about how computers work.
-Understanding file systems, how autentication and crypto works, which helped me to start to ask questions and to understand a bit more about computers.
+Understanding file systems, how authentication and crypto works, which helped me to start to ask questions and to understand a bit more about computers.
 I took my first Metasploit, crypto, PHP, Assembly workshops at my Hackerspace.
 I SSH-ed into my first box there.
 I learned a bit about how raytracing works there, which got me excited about C and making things in C++.
 - These people are the real deal, and I think regardless of *how* you find your way to computing or computers, it's good